AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     - Pin the first foodplace using `pin 1`
     - Attempt to pin the same foodplace again using `pin 1`
     Expected:
-    - The first foodplace will remained pinned.
+    - The first foodplace will remain pinned.
     - Error details shown in the status message: `This foodplace is already pinned`

 1. Invalid Test case - Pinning an unpinned foodplace when there are 5 pins already:<br>